eerimoq/moblin/README.rst

 - Torch.

-- Configure resolution, FPS, codec and bitrate.
+- Configure resolution, FPS, codec, bitrate and more.

+- Deep link settings (mobs://).

 - Landscape stream only.